Major financial decisions can create a lot of anxiety, particularly if it involves a product you may not know a ton about like an annuity.

 “We’re in a near-perfect information age,” Paul Garofoli, Regional Vice President for Individual Annuities at the Standard Insurance Company, told Annuity.org.
 “With a little bit of effort, there’s no reason you can’t know what you need to know about just about anything.”

-Annuity.org offers a wealth of insight on this, and there are many other reputable resources that can offer you some basic explainers on annuities.
+Annuity.org offers a wealth of insight, and there are many other reputable resources that can offer you some helpful information.

 “We’re in a near-perfect information age.
 With a little bit of effort there’s no reason you can’t know what you need to know about just about anything.”